ampproject/amp.dev/_reference/extended/amp-kaltura-player.md

 ---
 layout: page
-title: amp-vine
+title: amp-kaltura-player
-order: 30
+order: 17
 ---

 <!---
-Copyright 2015 The AMP HTML Authors.
+Copyright 2016 Kaltura.
 All Rights Reserved.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.